 Make sure you use block butter for these otherwise they will just turn into an oily mess when you bake them.
 I have noted the bake time to be 25 minutes, (fan oven), but this may vary depending on your oven so keep an eye on them!

 Once baked, allow the mince pies to completely cool before sliding a tablespoon underneath each one and gently popping it out.
 I like to add a sprinkle of caster sugar before and immediately after baking but this is completely optional.

 These mince pies are best eaten the same or following day but will last for up to four days in an airtight container.
 Keep in mind this pastry will dry out quickly so on day four they might need to be warm topped with plant based double cream.

-If you like my mince pies why not head over to my Gluten Free & Vegan Christmas Recipe Guide to explore other recipes to make over the festive season?
+For other Christmas desserts head over to my Gluten Free & Vegan Christmas Recipe Guide to explore other recipes to make over the festive season.